alphabill-org/alphabill/README.md

 # Money Partition

 1. Run script `./setup-testab.sh -m 3 -t 0 -e 0` to generate configuration for a root chain and 3 money partition nodes.
-    The script generates rootchain and partition node keys, genesis files.
+    The script generates root chain and partition node keys, genesis files.
     Node configuration files are located in `testab` directory.
-2. Run script `./start.sh -r -p money` to start rootchain and 3 money partition nodes
+2. Run script `./start.sh -r -p money` to start root chain and 3 money partition nodes
 3. Run script `stop.sh -a` to stop the root chain and partition nodes.

    Alternatively, use `stop.sh` to stop any partition or root and `start.sh` to resume.
 See command help for more details.

 # User Token Partition

 Typical set-up would run money and user token partition as fee credits need to be added to the user token partition in order to pay for transactions.
 Theoretically it is also possible run only the user token partition on its own, but it would not make much sense.
 1. Run script `./setup-testab.sh -m 3 -t 3 -e 0` to generate configuration for a root chain and 3 money and token partition nodes.
-   The script generates rootchain and partition node keys, genesis files.
+   The script generates root chain and partition node keys, genesis files.
    Node configuration files are located in `testab` directory.
-2. Run script `./start.sh -r -p money -p tokens` to start rootchain and 3 partition nodes (money and token)
+2. Run script `./start.sh -r -p money -p tokens` to start root chain and 3 partition nodes (money and token)
 3. Run script `stop.sh -a` to stop the root chain and partition nodes.

-# Evm Partition
+# EVM Partition

-Typical set-up would run money and evm partition as fee credits need to be added to the evm partition in order to create an account and pay for transactions.
+Typical set-up would run money and EVM partition as fee credits need to be added to the EVM partition in order to create an account and pay for transactions.
-Theoretically it is also possible run only the evm partition on its own, but it would not make much sense.
+Theoretically it is also possible run only the EVM partition on its own, but it would not make much sense.
-1. Run script `./setup-testab.sh -m 3 -t 0 -e 3` to generate configuration for a root chain and 3 money and evm partition nodes.
+1. Run script `./setup-testab.sh -m 3 -t 0 -e 3` to generate configuration for a root chain and 3 money and EVM partition nodes.
-   The script generates rootchain and partition node keys, genesis files.
+   The script generates root chain and partition node keys, genesis files.
    Node configuration files are located in `testab` directory.
-2. Run script `./start.sh -r -p money -p evm` to start rootchain, partition nodes (evm, money)
+2. Run script `./start.sh -r -p money -p evm` to start root chain, partition nodes (EVM, money)
 3. Run script `stop.sh -a` to stop the root chain and partition nodes.

 # Start all partitions at once

-1. Run script `./setup-testab.sh` to generate genesis for root, and 3 money, tokens and evm nodes.
+1. Run script `./setup-testab.sh` to generate genesis for root, and 3 money, tokens and EVM nodes.
 2. Run `start.sh -r -p money -p tokens -p evm` to start everything
 3. Run `stop.sh -a` to stop everything